Last Updated: 11/7/20 | November 7th, 2020

 4. Visit Stonehenge

-Located near Salisbury, this megalithic structure is over 3,000 years old and why most people visit the town.
+Located near Salisbury, this megalithic structure is over 3,000 years old and is the reason most people visit the town.
 Scholars still are not sure how the builders got the stones all the way from Wales and have tried to replicate the feat, with dismal results.

 Moreover, we only have a vague idea of Stonehenge’s purpose (we’re basically just guessing).
 Stonehenge is now fenced off, and you can no longer go into the circle.
-Visitors can only walk around the attraction.
-But it’s worth visiting for the mystery behind it and an excellent and detailed audio tour.
+But it’s worth seeing up close for the mystery behind it and the excellent and detailed audio guide.
+Make sure you get a skip-the-line ticket as it can get busy (tickets are timed and include the audio guide).

 5. Explore Old Sarum